Alluxio/alluxio/docs/Web-Interface.md

 * **Tachyon Configuration**

     A map of all the Tachyon configuration properties and their set values.

 * **White List**

     Contains all the Tachyon path prefixes eligible to be stored in Tachyon.
 A request may still be made to a file not prefixed by a path in the white list.
-Only white listed files will be stored in Tachyon.
+Only whitelisted files will be stored in Tachyon.

 ## Browse File System Page

 You can browse the Tachyon file system through the UI.
-When selecting the "Browse File System" tab in the navbar, you will see something like this:
+When selecting the "Browse File System" tab in the navigation bar, you will see something like this:

 ![browse](./img/screenshot_browseFileSystem.png)